denoland/deno/core/README.md

 [http_bench.rs](https://github.com/denoland/deno/blob/master/core/examples/http_bench.rs)
 as a simple example of usage.

-TypeScript support and a lot of other functionality is not available at this layer.
-See the [cli](https://github.com/denoland/deno/tree/master/cli) for that.
+TypeScript support and a lot of other functionality that is not available at this layer.
+See the [CLI](https://github.com/denoland/deno/tree/master/cli) for that.